ant-morse/ant-crypto/packages/ant-crypto-core/README.md

 - Run in async mode if `window` or `global` is undefined.
 - Jump what `EventListener` do if `addEventListener` is undefined.
 - Jump what `attachEvent` and `detachEvent` do if they are both undefined.
-- Move out `msrcryptoUtilities` and publish separately as  `ant-crypto-utils`.
+- Move `msrcryptoUtilities` into  `ant-crypto-utils`.
 ## Thanks

 Thanks to [kevlened](https://github.com/kevlened) for his outstanding work.
-I got the inspiration from his [isomorphic-webcrypto](https://github.com/kevlened/isomorphic-webcrypto).
+I get the inspiration from his [isomorphic-webcrypto](https://github.com/kevlened/isomorphic-webcrypto).